R. Hari Kumar: Flag rank

 On promotion to flag rank, Kumar was appointed the first Commandant of the Naval War College, Goa in January 2012.
 After a two-year stint, he was appointed Flag Officer Sea Training (FOST) and was responsible for the operational sea training of all personnel of Naval and Coast Guard ships and submarines.
 On 1 October 2014, he took command of the Western Fleet.
 While serving as the Flag Officer Commanding Western Fleet (FOCWF), he was promoted to the rank of Vice Admiral.

 In October 2015, he relinquished command of the Western Fleet, handing over to Rear Admiral Ravneet Singh.
 For his command of the fleet, he was awarded the Ati Vishisht Seva Medal on 26 January 2016.
 He was then appointed Chief of the Staff (CoS) of the Western Naval Command in Mumbai.
 During his tenure as CoS, the International Fleet Review 2016 took place.
-He subsequently moved to Naval HQ as the Controller, Personnel Services (CPS).
+He subsequently moved to Naval HQ as the Controller of Personnel Services (CPS).
 On 1 August 2018, he assumed charge as the Chief of Personnel (COP), succeeding Vice Admiral Anil Kumar Chawla.

 After an 18-month tenure as COP, Kumar was promoted to Commander-in-Chief (C-in-C) grade and appointed Chief of Integrated Defence Staff (CISC).
 During his tenure as CISC, the Department of Military Affairs was created by the Government of India and the appointment of Chief of Defence Staff was created.
 For his tenure as CISC, he was awarded the Param Vishisht Seva Medal on 26 January 2021.
 On 28 February 2021, he was appointed Flag Officer Commanding-in-Chief Western Naval Command, taking over from Vice Admiral Ajit Kumar P.